nolanlawson/rollup-prepublish/README.md

 - [rollup-plugin-node-resolve-auto](https://github.com/nolanlawson/rollup-plugin-node-resolve-auto) to automatically include third-party ES6 modules (but ignore third-party CommonJS modules)
 - [rollup-plugin-json](https://github.com/rollup/rollup-plugin-json) to automatically include `.json` dependencies

+The goal is to take your first-party _and_ third-party ES6 modules and bundle them into a very trim CommonJS file, suitable to be exported to CommonJS users.

 Install
 ---